danjlawson/localsancestrybreeding/README.md

 # localsancestrybreeding

-Pilot model for breeding using local ancestry
+A pilot model for modelling breeding using local ancestry, as described in Lawson, Howard-McCombe, Beaumont and Senn 2023 "To unscramble an egg: admixed captive breeding populations can be rescued using local ancestry information" (under submission).

+All functions required for the simulation are in [localancestryfns.R](localancestryfns.R).

 Procedure: